Gabryel-lima/Block-Bricks-Public/README.md

 Email: [Gabryel-lima](mailto:gabbryellimasi@gmail.com)

-## Back to Main Project
+## Go to Explain Project

-To learn more about the broader context of this project, including other components such as the game backend and reinforcement learning environment setup, please visit the [Main README](./README.md).
+To learn more about the broader context of this project, including other components such as the game backend and reinforcement learning environment setup, please visit the [Main README](./Block-Bricks.md).